 Will UNC Make March Madness 2025?
 Odds of Tar Heels’ Men’s Basketball Making The NCAA Tournament

-BetCarolina.com broke down some hypothetical odds on whether the Heels will make March madness, with razor thin margins right now either way.
+To get a sense of where UNC stands, BetCarolina.com broke down some hypothetical odds on whether the Heels will make the field of 68 come Sunday, with razor-thin margins either way.
 Check out our NC sports betting promos as well.

 See BetMGM.com for Terms.
 Must be 21+ to participate & present in NC only.
 New Customer Offer.
 Subject to eligibility requirements.
 Rewards are non-withdrawable bonus bets that expire in 7 days.
 Gambling problem?
 Call 877-718-5543 or visit morethanagame.nc.gov.